11 Of The Best Essential Oils For Your Skin

 Manuka can be used to reduce the appearance of breakouts, soothe skin, and keep skin looking healthy.
 It also supports a healthy scalp.

 How to use: The easiest way to use Manuka is to put a drop or two in with your daily moisturizer.
 You can mix it in with a face or body wash, but I prefer to add it to lotion so that it stays on my skin.
-Manuka does not need to be diluted (except for sensitive skin) and can be directly applied to problem areas.
-You can also add some into your shampoo or conditioner or massage into your scalp before showering.
+Or mix it in with shampoo when washing your hair.

 Get The Best Essential Oils For Your Skin